auscode/ReactDjango/README.md

 # React-Vite & Django Integration Techniques

 This repository contains code and instructions for integrating a React front-end with a Django back-end using two powerful techniques.
-The integration methods discussed in the accompanying YouTube video aim to provide flexibility and productivity for developers working with these technologies.
+The integration methods discussed in the repo aims to provide flexibility and productivity for developers working with these technologies.

 ## Table of Contents